SE-GUC/Task1-BI-19/README.md

-# Basic git and node setup task
+# Basic Git and Node setup task

 * Open your terminal and type `git config`
 * On your desktop create a folder named Task_1